 Give your children as much as educational autonomy as you can stand.
 This doesn't mean giving up parental guidance or letting kids run amok.
 Instead, it means supporting your child's educational interests by facilitating learning that is important to him or her.

 I strongly recommend you read Gray's report of his research about ADHD-labeled kids leaving school for homeschooling.
 What he has found is what many homeschoolers have found: when parents are willing to make big changes and support a child's unique educational path, homeschooling can greatly reduce the impact of children's attention challenges.

-(*Much debate has ensued over "labeling" children with ADD and ADHD.
-I am using the labels since the audience for this article is parents whose children have been in school and diagnosed with ADD/ADHD.
+(*Much debate has ensued over "labeling" children with ADHD.
+I am using the label since the audience for this article includes parents whose children have been in school and diagnosed with ADHD.
 I recognize both the relief and helpfulness diagnostic labels can convey, as well as their potential for pathologizing what may actually be normal behavior in certain environments.
-With apologies to those on both sides of the labeling fence, I'm just trying to explain how homeschooling can be helpful to children who have struggled with ADD/ADHD characteristics in school).
+With apologies to those on both sides of the labeling fence, I'm just trying to explain how homeschooling can be helpful to children who have struggled with ADHD characteristics in school).